dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 ### Details page

-!!! failure "_h.6.1_ Given a specific service, the status and lastSeen should match" !!! failure "_h.6.2_ If there are n health checks, there are n health checks shown on the health check card" !!! failure "_h.6.3_ Given a specific health check id, all information related to the health check should match" !!! failure "_h.6.4_ Given a specific service, all service names should match" !!! failure "_h.6.5_ Given a specific service, all installations which discovers that specific service should match" !!! failure "_h.6.6_ Given a specific service, all states of that specific service should match" !!! failure "_h.6.7_ Given a specific service, all attributes of that specific service should match" !!! failure "_h.6.8_ Given a specific service, all addresses where the service got discovered should match" !!! failure "_h.6.9_ Given a specific service, the discovery protocol should match"
+!!! success "_h.6.1_ Given a specific device, the status and lastSeen should match" !!! failure "_h.6.2_ If there are n health checks, there are n health checks shown on the health check card" !!! failure "_h.6.3_ Given a specific health check id, all information related to the health check should match" !!! success "_h.6.4_ Given a specific device, all device names should match" !!! failure "_h.6.5_ Given a specific device, all installations which discovers that specific device should match" !!! failure "_h.6.6_ Given a specific device service, all states of that specific device should match" !!! failure "_h.6.7_ Given a specific device service, all attributes of that specific device should match" !!! failure "_h.6.8_ Given a specific device, all addresses where the device got discovered should match" !!! failure "_h.6.9_ Given a specific device, all discovery protocols should match"